imartinez/penpotfest_workshop/README.md

 Complete thhe setup and models download ahead of the workshop

 ## Environment setup
 Note: This tool requires a rather powerful CPU and RAM.
 Old or less powerful computers can take minutes to provide an answer to each question.
-A Mac M1 2020 will provide answers in seconds.
+A Mac M1 2020 with 16GB RAM will provide answers less than a minute.

 Clone this repository and navigate to the privateGPT folder.